 Selling and marketing expenses consist primarily of salaries, commissions, advertising, trade shows, seminars, public relations, co-op activities with partners, travel and other related expenses.
-Selling and marketing expenses were \$501 million in 2018, \$433 million in 2017 and \$421 million in 2016, which represented 26% of revenues in 2018, 23% of revenues in 2017 and 24% of revenues in 2016.
-In 2018 and 2017, there was an increase of \$67 million and \$13 million, respectively.
-In 2018, the increase was primarily related to an increase in compensation expenses from our expansion of the sales and marketing workforce, and in 2017, the change was primarily due to increase in compensation expenses.
+Selling and marketing expenses were \$553 million in 2019 and \$501 million in 2018, which represented 28% of revenues in 2019 and 26% of revenues in 2019 there was an increase of \$52 million.
+In 2019, the increase was primarily related to an increase in compensation and related expenses for personnel.